selfrefactor/rambda/README.md

 ```

 It will return array of two objects/arrays according to `predicate` function.
 The first member holds all instanses of `input` that pass the `predicate` function, while the second member - those who doesn't.

-`input` can be either an object or an array unlike `Ramda` where only array is a valid input.

 ```javascript
 const list = [1, 2, 3]